General information and etiquette

 The academy emphasizes classical ballet aesthetic through good grooming that allows the instructors to observe the dancers' movements and posture.
 The following guidelines indicate the preferences at our school.
 Note that there are color codes at this time for the different levels--please consult with an instructor about placement before purchasing a garment.

 Because we are on a public street, dancers are to wear street clothes, not dance wear, to both arrive at and depart from the studio.
-Students must NEVER wear dance shoes outside the studio--the street oils damage the marley dance surfaces in the studios.
+Students must NEVER wear dance shoes outside the studio--the street oils damage the marley dance surfaces in the studio.

 Tights: ballet pink; Note: adults may opt to wear close-fitting jazz pants in a solid dark color instead of tights